OldSneerJaw/synctos/README.md

     }
 ```

-* `hashtable`: An object/hash that, unlike the `object` type, does not declare the names of the properties it supports.
+* `hashtable`: An object/hash that, unlike the `object` type, does not declare the names of the properties it supports and may optionally define a single validator that is applied to all of its element values.
 Additional parameters:
   * `hashtableKeysValidator`: The validation that is applied to each of the keys in the object/hash.
 Undefined by default.
 Additional parameters:
     * `mustNotBeEmpty`: If `true`, empty key strings are not allowed.
 Defaults to `false`.
     * `regexPattern`: A regular expression pattern that must be satisfied for key strings to be accepted.
 Undefined by default.
   * `hashtableValuesValidator`: The validation that is applied to each of the values in the object/hash.
 Undefined by default.
-Any validation type may be used.
+Any validation type, including those for complex data types, may be used.
 An example:

 ```
     {